K1 Speed: Challenge GP Leagues

 Every K1 Speed center runs its own junior, teen and adult race leagues, called Challenge GP.
 At the end of the 12-month season, the top three drivers from each class and center advance to their respective state championship.
 The top three division finishers at the state championships are invited to the National Championships, held at K1 Circuit Winchester.
 The national podium finishers then earn their place on the grid for the K1 Speed E-World Championship.

 K1 Speed E-World Championship

-The K1 Speed E-World Championship features the largest single-event prize pool in all of competitive karting with $79,000 up for grabs between the three divisions.
+The K1 Speed E-World Championship claims to feature the largest single-event prize pool in all of competitive karting with $79,000 up for grabs between the three divisions.

-The prize pool for the E-World Championship is distributed as follows: